imSrbh/imsrbh.github.io/projects.md

 ## 2. Setting UP JupyterHub using Docker
 Repo : [TLJH_Docker](git clone https://github.com/imSrbh/TLJH_Docker.git)
 In this project, I had setup a JupyterHub on the local server using docker and docker-compose.
 Once the setup is completed Admin can create multiple user with basic authentication and multiple user can work on the data recides on that server.
 This is purely containerized application.
-Here you can find detailed user-guide : [Blog](https://imsaurabh.me/SettingUPtljh/)
+Here you can find detailed User Guide : [Blog](https://imsaurabh.me/SettingUPtljh/)

 ___